aldogangemi/CreOn/README.md

 (d) neuro creativity:
 Kenett's metaanalysis of neural correlates of creativity

+(e) meta-convergence frames, inspired by Guilford's elaboration, but designed as a complex metric on top of Rhodes' 4P theory.

 Some important questions need special investigation, concerning computational creativity, fruition, and opera aperta: